darkocejkov/knowledge/personalLearning/fullstackOpen/Part 0 - Fundamentals/Fundamentals of Web Apps.md

 As we go deeper into the idea of rendering, this starts to also build on what is fetched from the server on initial load - when we create the inital GET, the server sends back some HTML, which has links or *references* to other files, also on the server, which the browser starts creating additional network requests for those.
 Documents like *stylesheets* and *scripts* that are implicitly referenced need to also be fetched, because the *style* and *function* is affected by those things.
 > We could forego code seperation and just define those things within the single HTML document, but obviously, as our application gets more and more complex, it becomes MUCH harder to organize code AND, makes the initial size of the HTML document larger than necessary - which means that on slow connections, users might see *nothing*.

+# Manipulating the DOM
+Like previously mentioned, we use JavaScript to manipulate and read parts of the DOM, which we can use  to either render new content by creating new DOM elements, edit content of existing DOM elements, or read the values or content of the DOM.

+# Stylesheets
+Stylesheets are written in a language called "CSS", standing for "Cascading Style Sheets".
+They "cascade" because they create an implicit hierarchy based on the assignment of styles to elements.

+CSS uses *element selectors* like the **class**, **id**, or **type** of elements to "select" and style them.

+## Classes
+Are meant to be more "re-usable" forms of CSS selectors, in which we can create a "class" or "component-esque" definition to re-use.

+## IDs
+IDs are meant to be *unique* between all other elements, meaning that there should only be 1 ID per element which is NOT shared by any others.

+## Type/Tag
+We can also select elements by their generic DOM type, such as `img, p, h1` etc...

+# Forms & POSTing
+A `<form>` element is a wrapping element to denote the *function* of all the wrapped elements, or to differentiate two+ forms with different function.

+Forms are AJAX handlers, they are mean to initiate some sort of AJAX (*Asynchronous JavaScript and XML*) actions, typically an HTTP POST.
+Forms are implicitly meant to intake data, like a user form.
+You fill in the inputs of a `<form>` and submit it.

+If you give a form the `action` and `method` attributes, any actions that "submit" the form will cause an AJAX-based request to fire.
+- AJAX Forms will *refresh* the page.
+- The Content-Type is implicitly set as JSON.

+# Single Page Applications
+SPAs are more modern approaches to building websites and web apps.
+The traditional approach uses server-side based rendering to serve either static or dynamic HTML, with the key difference is that each of these places are placed at different endpoints and they create different "pages" so-to-speak.

+Instead of having pages being seperate entities, we can use modern JavaScript approaches to continuously construct our pages, almost like *virtual pages*.

+Instead of requiring page refreshes to re-generate and re-fetch dynamic content, we can use JavaScript to do so.

+# non-AJAX Forms
+Instead of using strict AJAX functionality on form elements through the action and method attributes, we can just create an *event handler* for form submission and deal with the server request ourself.